huggingface/Google-Cloud-Containers/examples/gke/tgi-from-gcs-deployment/README.md

 # Deploy Qwen2 7B Instruct with Text Generation Inference in GKE from a GCS bucket

 TL; DR TODO.
 Text Generation Inference (TGI) is a toolkit developed by Hugging Face for deploying and serving LLMs, with high performance text generation.
 And, Google Kubernetes Engine (GKE) is a fully-managed Kubernetes service in Google Cloud that can be used to deploy and operate containerized applications at scale using GCP's infrastructure.
-This post explains how to deploy an LLM from the Hugging Face Hub, as Llama3 8B Instruct, in a GKE Cluster running a purpose-built container to deploy LLMs in a secure and managed environment with the Hugging Face DLC for TGI.
+This post explains how to deploy an LLM from a Google Cloud Storage (GCS) Bucket in a GKE Cluster running a purpose-built container to deploy LLMs in a secure and managed environment with the Hugging Face DLC for TGI.

 ## Setup / Configuration